What happens if proper RAIM sensitivity is not available?

 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

-If proper RAIM (Receiver Autonomous Integrity Monitoring) sensitivity is not available, one implication is that manually resetting sensitivity to 0.3 NM will not automatically change the RAIM sensitivity on certain receivers.
-This means that if a pilot attempts to adjust the sensitivity settings to match operational requirements, the system may not respond as expected, leading to potential integrity issues with GPS navigation.
+If proper RAIM sensitivity is not available, manually resetting the sensitivity to 0.3 NM will not automatically change the RAIM sensitivity on some receivers.
+This means that even if a user attempts to adjust settings to improve navigation accuracy or integrity, the receiver may not respond to those inputs as expected, resulting in retained sensitivity settings that could hinder proper navigation.
+Ensuring correct RAIM sensitivity is crucial for reliable navigation; otherwise, pilots may not receive accurate alerts regarding system integrity, impacting decision-making during flight operations.

 Subscribe